radeeplucky143/data_structures/README.md

 # data_structures
 ## Linked List :

-  - SingleLinkedList
+  - SingleLinkedList/
-  - CircularLinkedList
+  - CircularLinkedList/
-  - DoublyLinkedList
+  - DoublyLinkedList/

   The operations that should be performed on linked list are Deletion, Insertion and Searching.